MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 - Install [VS Code](https://code.visualstudio.com/download) (Windows, Linux and Mac).
 - Install the [QDK extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

 VS Code also offers its own terminal from which you can run code.
 If you are using conda, make sure you follow the procedure detailed in the installation section to initialize conda for the shell used by VS Code.
 On Windows, VS Code will use PowerShell unless configured differently.
-Doing so will allow you to run *Q# with Python* programs directly from VS Code's integrated terminal, however you can use any terminal with access to Python of your preference.
+Doing so will allow you to run *Q# with Python* programs directly from VS Code's integrated terminal, however you can use any terminal of your choice with access to Python.
 Remember to activate your Q# environment there before running any programs, using `conda activate qsharp-env`.

 If you would like to use a different editor, the instructions so far have you all set.